cxw620/rust-polyglot/src/intro.md

    including a desire for the compiler to take responsibility for preventing programmer error.
  * Pride in helping users write performant code.
- * Effective collaboration between practicing developers and academic programming language and formal methods experts.
+ * Effective collaboration between practising developers and academic programming language and formal methods experts.
    ([Comprehensive survey](https://github.com/newca12/awesome-rust-formalized-reasoning).)